-When we first had the patio done we had a step between the side of the house and the back.
+When we first did the patio we had a step between the side and back of the house.
 There’s quite a big drop and we had to do something.
-Anyway, as time progressed, and after a couple of other plans for the back garden, we moved a massive black-stemmed bamboo so that it was against the fence and near this corner of the patio.
+As time progressed we made a couple of other plans for the garden.
+We moved a massive black-stemmed bamboo so that it was against the fence and near this corner of the patio.
 It’s fair to say that the bamboo has thrived – its tallest stems are now a good 4m high.
-It’s a clumpy one rather than a spready one, which is also a good thing, although it does occasionally put a long runner under the soil in an attempt to start a whole new colony.
-As I was working on this corner I found one runner of about 1m length coming out under the lawn and another of 1.5m that ran alongside the old retaining wall of sleepers.
-That one had come to an abrupt end when it met the brick wall at the end, but it hadn’t actually put any shoots out.
+It’s a clumpy one rather than a spready one, which is also a good thing.
+It does occasionally put a long runner under the soil, but not very often.
+I found one runner of about 1m length under the lawn and another of 1.5m alongside the retaining wall.
+That one came to an end where it met the brick wall.
+It hadn’t climbed into the light.

-Back at the plot, we had a bit of planting bed on one side of the bamboo that wasn’t really big enough for much to grow, and it does tend to suffer from shade in the afternoon.
-So we decided to rectify the situation by extending the bed, and by removing the step.
+Back at the plot, we had a planting bed near the bamboo that wasn’t big enough for much to grow.
+The area tends to suffer from shade in the afternoon.
+We decided to rectify the situation by extending the bed, and by removing the step.
 From the first photo on this page you can see how much we extended it.
 The area that looks like sand is, actually, sand.
 That’s because it used to be under the patio.
 So I guess we added about 1.5m.
-This will give us a nice big new area to plant up, so long as we can find some plants that can cope with only having direct sunlight in the morning.
-Shouldn’t be too hard.
+This will give us a nice big new area to plant up beneath the bamboo.
+I will need to find plants that enjoy only having sunlight in the morning, but that shouldn’t be hard.

 At the time of starting this post, in late September 2020, you can see I’d just reached the point of having put coping stones on the low wall.
 The retaining wall at the back is finished.
 It doesn’t need a lot of work doing on the bed before we plant it.
 I have still got to do the paving slabs in that corner though.
 That will be the next phase of paving, which I have lined up for the week’s holiday at the end of October.